 TxAct: Transmit Active.
-When this bit is set, the channel is active when transfers have been halted, this bit is cleared.
+When this bit is set, the channel is active and may be in the process of transferring transmit data.
+Following a TxDisable Command (Bus Master Control), when transfers have been halted, this bit is cleared.

 TP: Transfer Pending.
 When the Manual Transfer bit (BMCtl) is set, the Transfer Pending bit is set, until all internal FIFOs have either been active for a DMA transfer, or have been determined to be inactive (that is, empty transmit status and may be in the process of transferring receive data.
 Following a RxDisable Command (Bus Master Control), when transfers have been halted, this bit is cleared.